List of video game genres: Sports game

 Sports games emulate the playing of traditional physical sports.
-Some emphasize actually playing the sport, while others emphasize the strategy behind the sport (such as Championship Manager).
-Others satirize the sport for comic effect (such as Arch Rivals).
+While most sports games have players control the competitors directly, others simulate the coaching and managenent of teams, such as Championship Manager.
+Others satirize the sport for comedic effect, such as Arch Rivals.
 One of the best selling series in this genre is the FIFA series.
-This genre emerged early in the history of video games (e.g., Pong) and remains popular today.
-Other games, like NBA Jam, satirize the genre, while others like the Madden NFL (series) and NBA 2K (series) are looking forward to recreate the realism and capture the feeling of playing a live sport.
+This genre emerged early in the history of video games (with Pong being a notable example).

 Competitive

-Competitive games are those that have a high competitive factor but do not represent traditional sports, such as games in which the concept is fictional and designed by the developer (e.g. Ball Jacks and Rocket League).
+Competitive games are those that have a high competitive factor but do not represent traditional sports, such as games in which the concept is fictional and designed by the developer (such as Ball Jacks and Rocket League).

 Sports-based fighting

-Sports-based fighting games are titles that fall firmly within the definitions of both the Fighting game and Sports game genre, such as boxing and wrestling video games.
-As such, they are usually put in their own separate subgenres.
-Often the fighting is far more realistic than in traditional fighting games (though the amount of realism can greatly vary), and many feature real-world franchises or fighters.
-Examples of this include the Fight Night, UFC and WWE 2K series.
+Sports-based fighting games are titles that simulate combat sports, but are distinct from the fighting genre due to their focus on realism.
+Examples of this subgenre include the Fight Night, UFC and WWE 2K series.

 MMO

-A massively multiplayer online game (also called MMO and MMOG) is a multiplayer online video game which is capable of supporting large numbers of players simultaneously.
+A massively multiplayer online game, also called MMO and MMOG, is a multiplayer online video game which is capable of supporting large numbers of players simultaneously.
 By necessity, they are played on the Internet.
-Many games have at least one persistent world, however others just have large numbers of players competing at once in one form or another without any lasting effect to the world at all.
+Many games have at least one persistent world.
+Others just have large numbers of players competing at once, in one form or another, without any lasting effect to the world at all.
 These games can be found for most network-capable platforms, including the personal computer, video game console, or smartphones and other mobile devices.
 An example is the widely played game Minecraft which can be played both as an MMO or a single player game.

 MMO games can enable players to cooperate and compete with each other on a large scale, and sometimes to interact meaningfully with people around the world.
 They include a variety of gameplay types, representing many video game genres, such as MMORPG, MMOFPS, MMORTS, MMOTBS and MMO simulation games.

 Other notable genres

 Board game or card game

 Many popular board games and card games have computer versions.
-AI opponents can help improver one's skill at traditional games.
+AI opponents can help improve one's skill at traditional games.
 Chess, Checkers, Othello (also known as Reversi), and Backgammon have world class computer programs.
 Mahjong and related games are immensely popular in China and Japan.
 Go is popular in East Asia, though it is notoriously difficult to program a computer to play Go well.

+Parental Sim

+In a Parental Sim the player is put into a position of parental authority over one or multiple NPCs, often with the goal of fostering said NPCs growth and development either in the pursuit of the game's directive or simply for the pursuit of the NPCs own happiness and fulfillment.
+This style of game is usually a single gamemode adjacent to a larger game with different genres.
+Examples of this type of genre can be found in the game Plants vs Zombies or in the Sonic Adventure game series.